Model Validation and Change Protection

 The validation system watches every aspect of the model.
 Here is what it tracks across entities, properties, relationships, and downstream artefacts.

-The validation engine runs 27 rules against your model, classified by severity (error, warning, info) and by category (structural, semantic, domain).
+The validation engine runs a comprehensive set of rules against your model, classified by severity (error, warning, info) and by category (structural, semantic, domain).
 Structural rules always apply.
 Semantic rules apply in conceptual and graph-db modes.
 Domain rules apply only in graph-db mode.

 Edge Change Impact Analysis